JeffDeCola/my-cheat-sheets/other/science/physical-science/physics-cheat-sheet/README.tex.md

 ## OVERVIEW

-Why are things the way they are, we try to understand.
+Why are things the way they are?
+Physics tries to understand.
-IT is the study of the properties of matter and their relationship with energy and forces.
+It is the study of the properties of matter and their relationship with energy and forces.

 Physics can be subdivided into the following,